PKU-MARL/DexterousHands/README.md

 ### Update

 [2023/02/09] We re-package the Bi-DexHands.
-Now you can call the Bi-DexHands' environments not only on the command line, but also in your Python script. check our README [Gym-like API](#gym-like-api) below.
+Now you can call the Bi-DexHands' environments not only on the command line, but also in your Python script. check our README [Use Bi-DexHands in Python scripts](#Use-Bi-DexHands-in-Python-scripts) below.

 [2022/11/24] Now we support visual observation for all the tasks, check this [document for visual input](#./docs/visual-in.md).